 - There is 120 days of paid maternity leave (very high compared to the world average of 90 days), which also applies to adopting mothers.
 Fathers receive 5 days paid paternity leave.

 Start building your team in Brazil!

-Usually employing in Brazil requires you to own a legal entity in the country to manage payroll, tax, benefits, and compliance through their own in-country resources, of course.
+Usually employing in Brazil requires you to own a legal entity in the country to manage payroll, tax, benefits, and a financial compliance through their own in-country resources, of course.

-The employment regulations in Brazil can make full compliance with employment laws an overwhelming process and if you want to employ workers in Brazil legally without an entity, you need the help of a global employment solutions provider, like Ontop.
+The employment regulations in Brazil can make full compliance with employment laws an overwhelming process and if you want to employ workers in Brazil legally without an entity, you need the help of a global staffing agency solutions provider, like Ontop.

 Good thing you're here.
 Let's build a better future of remote work together!